×

 About the Think Tank

-Led by Principal Adam Rogers, the Patent Policy Think Tank is an internal coporate group that operates at the intersection of mechanical engineering, macroeconomics, and tax law.
+Led by Principal Adam Rogers, the Patent Policy Think Tank is an internal corporate group that operates at the intersection of mechanical engineering, macroeconomics, and tax law.
 Our primary objective is to develop new ideas to help diagnose the health of national innovation engines by measuring “Innovation Elasticity”—the responsiveness of patent yields to economic inputs.
-Through our proprietary inventionINDEX, we identify jurisdictions entering “consolidation phases” and advocate for structural policy interventions, such as Patent Box regimes and direct grant funding, to reverse stagnation and stimulate private-sector R&D. Swanson Reed is lobbying congress for for patent grant subsidy programs.
-Please note, that this is a Swanson Reed inernal ideas group, it is not affliated with any government group or public sector panel.
+Through our proprietary inventionINDEX, we identify jurisdictions entering “consolidation phases” and advocate for structural policy interventions, such as Patent Box regimes and direct grant funding, to reverse stagnation and stimulate private-sector R&D. Swanson Reed is lobbying congress for patent grant subsidy programs.
+Please note, that this is a Swanson Reed internal ideas group, it is not affiliated with any government group or public sector panel.

 Core Research & The inventionINDEX